 They don’t mean the same thing.

 The CISSP exam will test to see if you know the difference.

 Here is a breakdown:

-So when it comes to systems, it is a way to make sure the product has been developed in a secure manner.
+When it comes to systems, assurance is a way to make sure the product has been developed in a secure manner.

 Was there a secure and formal software development process?

 Was the product created under safe and secure conditions?